AQuaZar/kottans-backend/README.md

 This two completed courses, in fact, it's just repetition of earlier covered material with useful additions and some new Git features.
 What was learned new:
 * Flags, that used to alter how a program functions and/or what is displayed.
 For example -p, --stat, --oneline, --decorate, --graph, --all for git log.
-This flags helps us to get more info about commits and operate with it in more convinient way;
+This flags helps us to get more info about commits and operate with it in more convenient way;
 * git show, to access info about particular commit and how it can be reached by HEAD reference;
 * git tag, to label commits;
 * git commit --amend, useful command to "cancel" most recent commit, allows us to add some files to staging area or change the commit message;